-From October 2019 and continuing through May 2020, NAEP field staff will administer the long-term trend assessments in mathematics and reading in schools across the country.
-Long-term trend (LTT) results can be linked to NAEP assessments first administered in the 1970s, allowing us to measure progress over a span of nearly 50 years.
+Starting in October 2019, NCES will administer the long-term trend assessments in mathematics and reading in schools across the country.
+Long-term trend (LTT) results can be linked to NAEP assessments first administered in the early 1970s, allowing us to measure progress over a span of nearly 50 years.
 The age samples for long-term trend assessments are 9-, 13-, and 17-year-olds.

 Selected students will participate in paper-based mathematics or reading assessments, and each student will be assessed in only one subject.
 NAEP representatives will bring all materials and equipment to the school on assessment day.
 NAEP is designed to cause minimal disruption of classroom instruction.
 Including transition time, directions, and completion of a short five-minute questionnaire, it takes approximately 90 minutes for students to complete the assessment.
 The questionnaire provides valuable information about students’ educational experiences and opportunities to learn both inside and outside of the classroom.
 There will be no school or teacher questionnaires for the long-term trend assessment.

 During testing, NAEP provides all necessary equipment (tablets, ear buds, and administrative equipment).
 The only resources a school is requested to provide is space, desks or tables, and electricity.
 A tutorial will be provided prior to the assessment to teach students how to use the equipment and tools and to enter their responses.
 Questionnaires that capture the learning experiences of students in and outside of the classroom will also be administered to students on tablets.Learn More